Buying Your First House

 Homebuyers may overlook some homes simply because of unflattering furniture placement, old hardware on kitchen cabinets, or the unpleasant look of dingy walls.
 With a little imagination and work, a buyer can make the house into an attractive place to live.

 Buy a Fixer-Upper

 Homes that require repair will cost a lot less than a similar house in good condition.
 If the home is free of expensive problems, like severe problems to the structure or water damage, it may be a worthwhile investment.
 If a home has severe problems, however, a bank may refuse to lend the money until the completion of the necessary repairs.

 Repainting walls and putting in new floors or carpeting are affordable repairs that the new owners can do on a schedule that meets their needs and their budget.
-Make sure that the house is livable and structurally sound, get a great price, and do the necessary modifications later.
+Make sure that the house is livable and structurally sound, get a great price, and do the necessary modifications when you are able.

 Buy a Home with a Rental

-One of the tips most often overlooked by new homebuyers is to consider buying a duplex or triplex or a home that has a basement apartment, an in-law unit, or an extra room.
+One of the options most often overlooked by new homebuyers is to consider buying a duplex or triplex or a home that has a basement apartment, an in-law unit, or an extra room.
 The rent received from the rental unit can pay for a portion of the mortgage.
 Alternatively, consider living in the rental unit and renting out the main living quarters.
 This will generate more income than the rental and will likely offset a substantial amount of the mortgage.
-Be aware that landlord-tenant laws and business tax laws will apply.

 Buy a Home Jointly